 Beer.
 It’s pretty much staple in Vermont, and for a good reason.
 Taste from a selection of over 100 craft brews at Brewfest, many brewed right here in Vermont.
 Flavors we’re excited for include Harpoon’s UFO Pumpkin (duh) , Champlain Orchard’s Macintosh Maple and Northsire’s Spiced Pear Pilsner.
 Yearning for some grub?
 Grab a few samples of chili at the Chili Cook-Off and vote for your favorite.
 Dig into a bucket (yes, I said a bucket) of wings at the Green Door Pub or try out the gift from the nacho gods – ahi nachos at the the Firetower.

 No technology needed to channel your inner yogi.
 Take foliage peeping to the next level with a yoga class at the summit of southern Vermont’s tallest peak, test your mettle in power yoga or stretch it out at yoga flow.

 No prior experience is needed to craft your own glass creation at Manchester Hot Glass.
 Experts will guide you through the glassblowing process – where you have full creative reign to pick your color and shape (I recommend the wavy bowl or pint glass).
+Listen to live music with mountain acoustics at Stratton’s summer concert series – featuring Keller Williams’ Grateful Grass on October 8 and Dirty Heads (free) on September 17.
 Perhaps try a different art form -the art of relaxation.
 Chill out, unplug and rejuvenate with an exfoliating facial or deep tissue sweetish massage from the Day Spa in the Village.